 Carry over cooking

 Carry over cooking refers to the fact that after removing your protein from the heat, it continues to cook as it rests.
-In my experiments, I found carry over cooking of salmon to be more intense in the air fryer than it is on the grill or oven.
+In my experiments, I found carry over cooking of salmon to be more intense in an air fryer than it is on the grill or oven.

 Removing the salmon at 110°F, and covering with a baking dish allows carry over cooking to continue gently cooking the salmon so that it is cooked through in the middle, but still moist.